dmytrove/odyc-doc/src/content/doc/0-getting-started--1-intro/en.md

 ## <Emoji src="📫" /> Questions or Ideas?

-OdyC is an open and free project.
+Odyc.js is an open and free project.
 You’re welcome to contribute to the documentation, suggest ideas, or ask questions on [GitHub](https://github.com/achtaitaipai/odyc) or via email at [slt@charlescailleteau.com](mailto:slt@charlescailleteau.com).

 ---